vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-3.md

 ![web_shell_client](assets/tutorial-3-build-a-nifi-process-group-to-simulate-nextbus-api/web_shell_client.jpg)

-You have now ssh'd into the HDF Sandbox Server.
+You have now SSH'd into the HDF Sandbox Server.

 4\.
 Navigate to the output directory in which the transit data is being written to: